juehyun/ahk_script/README.md

 	```
 - Refer autohotkey.com for more details about AHK script

-# AHK configuration files and its feature
+# AHK script files and its feature

 - Each AHK script file, in this repository, has its own features as described below
 - You can use an AHK file or you can integrate several scripts (using '#include') to combine features